Numerical solution of elliptic distributed optimal control problems with boundary value tracking: State-based variational reformulation

 is satisfied for all $y \in H^1(\Omega)$, where we assume $u_\varrho \in \widetilde{H}^{-1}(\Omega)$.
+The variational problem has a unique solution due to Lax-Milgram's lemma; see, e.g., \cite{Steinbach2008Book}.
 While the Neumann boundary condition in \eqref{Eqn:NeumannBVP} enters the variational formulation \eqref{Eqn:NeumannBVPVF} in a natural way, this condition has to be included in the definition of the state space

 When using duality arguments, we then conclude

 and instead of \eqref{Eqn:CostFunctional} we can consider the reduced state-based cost functional

 whose minimizer $y_\varrho \in Y$ is the unique solution of the gradient equation satisfying